-“At Lafayette College, we think we offer a very specific blend of educational, leadership, and residential and social experiences,” says Angel Mendez, a board member at both AGB and Lafayette, a senior IT executive, and a Lafayette graduate.
+“At Lafayette College, we think we offer a very specific blend of educational, leadership, and residential and social experiences,” says Angel Mendez, a board member at Lafayette, a senior IT executive, and a Lafayette graduate.
 “And we do that in a very curated, deliberate, and intentional way.
 We are living in a complex world, full of challenges that require diverse team-based problem solving.
 You need graduates [who] bring the cross curricular education and the leadership confidence.”

 Academia needs to do a better job of explaining that value and demonstrating that it resides at more than a small section of elite schools, Mendez adds.

 “It’s not just small private institutions like Lafayette College,” Mendez says.
 “Look at what Arizona State University has done.
 Look at what they’ve done at [the University of ] Central Florida.
 Both of those institutions have created an incredibly diverse set of programs, leadership and athletic opportunities, and online learning for tens of thousands of students, and they have done so in a way that still sustains students socially, with networking and alumni relationships and connections, and provides meaningful leadership opportunities.
 It is not easy to do at that kind of scale.
 But it can be done.
 The institution’s leaders just have to think differently, focusing on affordability and accessibility.”